Not sure how to get protein in your diet without eating meat? Check out this vegan protein guide for tons of tips for eating more plant-based protein.

 - Diet Pattern: Vegan, Vegetarian, Gluten Free, Keto, Low Carb, Low FODMAP

-- Recipe Suggestions: Vegan Tempeh Nachos // BBQ Tempeh and Ranch Kale Bowl // Mexican Tempeh Skillet Casserole // Fall Harvest BBQ Tempeh Bowl // Spicy Tempeh Stuffed Peppers // Teriyaki Tempeh Bowl
+- Recipe Suggestions: Easy BBQ Tempeh // Vegan Tempeh Nachos // Mexican Tempeh Skillet Casserole // Spicy Tempeh Stuffed Peppers // Buffalo Tempeh Wrap

 Seitan